apache/pulsar/site2/website/versioned_docs/version-2.5.0/administration-pulsar-manager.md

 * `backend.jwt.token`: token for the superuser.
 You need to configure this parameter during cluster initialization.
 * `jwt.broker.token.mode`: multiple modes of generating token, including PUBLIC, PRIVATE, and SECRET.
-* `jwt.broker.public.key`: configure this option if you are using the PUBLIC mode.
+* `jwt.broker.public.key`: configure this option if you use the PUBLIC mode.
-* `jwt.broker.private.key`: configure this option if you are using the PRIVATE mode.
+* `jwt.broker.private.key`: configure this option if you use the PRIVATE mode.
-* `jwt.broker.secret.key`: configure this option if you are using the SECRET mode.
+* `jwt.broker.secret.key`: configure this option if you use the SECRET mode.

 For more information, see [Token Authentication Admin of Pulsar](http://pulsar.apache.org/docs/en/security-token-admin/).